-- (16) Turning left into Smithfield End, the houses on the immediate left are a good example of homes built for farm workers in the 19th Century. - (17) Further along on the right, opposite the left hand bend is Ivy Farm, which dates to the 17th Century and is thought to be an old boot and shoe factory.
-Turning the corner to the left, little is known of the history of the thatched cottage immediately on the left (No. 6). - (18) The following house on the left (4, Smithfield End) was once a pub called The Boot (one of many such pubs in this area which get their name from the cult of John Schorne, the vicar of North Marston who caught 'the devil in his boot' and led to the church of North Marston becoming a centre of pilgrimage in medieval times).
+- (16) After about 100 yards, turn left into Smithfield End.
+The houses on the left are a good example of homes built in the 19th Century, probably by a local builder, Thomas Bowler. - (17) Further along on the right is Ivy Farm, which dates to the 17th Century.
+Turning the corner, little is known of the history of the thatched cottage on the left. - (18) The next house on the left was once a pub called The Boot (one of many such pubs in this area which get their name from the cult of John Schorne, the vicar of North Marston who caught 'the devil in his boot' and led to the church of North Marston becoming a centre of pilgrimage in medieval times).
 This pub closed for business around 1935.
-Its outhouses once served as a Friendly Society Clubhouse an important source of mutual support for working families.
+Its outhouses once served as a Friendly Society Clubhouse - an important source of mutual support for working families. - (19) Opposite The Boot is a lane which originally joined up with the road to

-- (19) Almost opposite The Boot is a lane which originally joined up with the road to Winslow, but which was closed off at the time of the field enclosures of 1762.
-Down the lane, after the bungalow, the first thatched house on the right was The Laundry during the 19th and early 20th century.
+Winslow, but which was closed off at the time of the enclosures of 1762.
+The first house on the right was The Laundry during the 19th and early 20th century.
 To the left of this lane is the row of thatched cottages known as Barrack Row.
-This is thought to have been a late medieval Hall House.
-According to tradition, it housed a Parliamentary garrison during the Civil War.
+This is thought to have garrison during the Civil War.
 In 1643, there was an attack on the village by a foraging party on the side of the King.
 When the people of Swanbourne refused to give them what they wanted, reports of the time say that 7 places within the village were set on fire.
-After this attack, permission was granted by Parliament for the rebuilding of these houses, using wood from Whittlebury Forest. - (20) Opposite Barrack Row (2, Smithfield End) was once the home of the village blacksmith.
-The small brick building beyond it, which now serves as a garage, was once the Village Smithy.
-The two new houses behind the old Smithy were built on land sold to raise money for the establishment of The Betsey Wynne. - (21) As we come back to the Winslow Road, the Victorian house on the opposite side of the road (front right) was for nearly 100 years the home of the Brooks family, who were carpenters and undertakers. - (22) Turning to the left, back towards the church, on the left is what was once The Bakery (note the high door) and then The Swanbourne Tea Rooms, which closed in June 2013.
-The newer buildings on the far left were added on to form the bakery, which operated successfully until the 1970's.
-The ovens are still in place.
-The older half timbered cottages go back to Civil War days, and were reputedly used as stables by the Parliamentary forces.
-The Post Office was also once located here.
+After this attack, permission was granted by Parliament for the rebuilding of these houses, using wood from Whittlebury Forest.

-- (23) On the opposite side of the road is the Home Farmhouse and Estate Office - the hub of the Fremantle Estate, which has ownership of the majority of the village lands and many of its properties.
-This house itself dates back to the mid-17th Century and was the home of Major Thomas Deverell, who served the Parliamentary cause during the Civil War.
-It is a good candidate for being one of the houses that was burnt and rebuilt at the time of the Civil War.
-It was once known as Grange Hill Farm. - (24) Carrying on along the road, on the left hand side are Victorian cottages.
-The front garden of 20, Winslow Road has a small building which was once the cobbler's workshop.
-The Old Barn is a recent modernisation of a barn previously linked to the Charlton Hill Farmhouse next to it.
+- (20) Opposite Barrack Row No. 2 Smithfield End, was once the home of the village blacksmith.
+The small building beyond it, which now serves as a garage, was once the village smithy.
+The two new houses behind the old smithy were built on land sold to raise money for the establishment of The Betsey Wynne. - (21) As we come back to the Winslow Road, the Victorian house on the opposite side of the road was for nearly 100 years the home of the Brooks family, who were carpenters and undertakers. - (22) Turning to the left, back towards the church, on the left is Swanbourne Tea Rooms, which also has many old photographs and memorabilia of the village.
+The older buildings go back to Civil War days, and reputedly were used as stables by the Parliamentary forces.
+The newer buildings on the left were added on to form a bakery, which operated successfully until the 1970's.
+The ovens can still be seen in the Tea Rooms.
+(The Post Office was also once located here). - (23) On the opposite side of the road is Home Farm the hub of the Fremantle Estate, which has ownership of the majority of the village lands and many of its properties.
+This house itself dates back to the mid-17th Century and was the home of Major Thomas Deveral (see above). - (24) Carrying on along the road, on the left hand side are Victorian cottages.
+In the front garden of number 20 is a small building which was once the cobbler's workshop.
+Corrie Barn is a recent modernisation of a barn linked to the Charlton Hill Farmhouse next to it.
 The Farmhouse itself has served as a residence for several centuries.